MarwanTamer25/Ticketing-system-Project/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

 ### Support
-If you encounter any issues or have any questions, please contact [support@example.com](mailto:support@example.com).
+If you encounter any issues or have any questions, please contact me.

 Thank you for using the Ticketing System Project!
 We hope it helps streamline your ticket management process effectively.